Protecting evergreen shrubs and trees from the winter doesn’t have to be hard. Follow these simple steps to prevent winter burn.

 Don’t Prune Evergreens in Fall

 Pruning encourages new growth.
 That’s great during the spring and summer.
-But once fall hits shrubs need to store energy to get ready for winter dormancy.
+But once fall hits evergreens need to store energy to get ready for winter dormancy.

 Pruning in fall will deplete valuable energy reserves and increase the likelihood of winter damage.